 Closely related to values are morals.
 Morals are cultural, societal, and religious guidelines that individuals try to follow in order to promote certain cultural values.
 People's values determine which personal morals they have and, in turn, which morals affect their behavior.
 Not all members of the same culture necessarily share all the same values and/or morals, and disagreements or conflicts frequently occur.
 For instance, while American and Canadian society as a whole values marriage, cohabitation without legal bonds has become increasingly common over the past three decades.
-Although such behavior is in keeping with the morals of some members of the same culture.
+Although such behavior is in keeping with the morals of some members of the culture, it is acting against the morals of other members of the same culture.
 In this case, both groups share the value of marriage, but the moral regarding the practice of cohabitation differs.
 (See Activity E-Values)